status-im/specs/docs/stable/1-client.md

 [MVDS](https://specs.vac.dev/mvds.html) is used for 1:1 and group chats, however it is currently not in use for public chats.
-[Status payloads](#payloads-and-clients) are serialized and then wrapped inside an MVDS message which is added to an [MVDS payload](https://specs.vac.dev/mvds.html#payloads), this payload is then encrypted (if necessary for 1-to-1 / group-chats) and sent using Whisper or Waku which also encrypts it.
+[Status payloads](#payloads-and-clients) are serialized and then wrapped inside an MVDS message which is added to an [MVDS payload](https://specs.vac.dev/mvds.html#payloads), the node encrypts this payload (if necessary for 1-to-1 / group-chats) and sends it using Whisper or Waku which also encrypts it.

 ### Payloads and clients

-On top of secure transport, various types of data sync clients and payload formats are used for things like 1:1 chat, group chat and public chat.
+On top of secure transport, various types of data sync clients and the node uses payload formats for things like 1:1 chat, group chat and public chat.
 These have various degrees of standardization.
 Please refer to [6/PAYLOADS](https://specs.status.im/spec/6) for more details.

 ### BIPs and EIPs Standards support